 NOT ACCEPTED: Newspapers, phone books, magazines, binders, books, pendaflex folders, food and candy wrappers, waxed paper, photographs, napkins and Styrofoam containers.

-There are three ways for residents to dispose of brush:
+There are two ways for residents to dispose of brush:

 1. Take brush to the Transfer Station.

 2. Bundle branches in 4-foot lengths and leave out for Republic Waste on your regular trash day.
-Bundles can weigh no more than 50 pounds each.
+Bundles must be tied and can weigh no more than 50 pounds each.

 HABITAT FOR HUMANITY COLLECTION